 All of the images you see here are of tissues of the fruit fly, Drosophila melanogaster.
 (Yes, the fruit fly.
 Believe it or not, flies are much like humans on many levels - molecular, cellular and genetic!
 Amazing!
 Learn more here.)

 (Custom print sizes available on request.)

 A note of gratitude:

-Mary is very grateful to have been trained to use laser-scanning confocal microscopes ($250K+!) by her PhD supervisor Dr Katja Roper at Cambridge University, in the renowned Gurdon Institute and the laboratory of her gracious mentor, Dr Nick Brown.
-She is so thankful to have studied there, to have learned from scholars, Nobel Laureates and scientists from all over the world, and to be part of such an incredible community of people.
-She is grateful to have continued studying the remarkable inner workings of the cell through her Post-doctoral studies in the laboratory of Dr Guy Tanentzapf (Dept. of Cell and Developmental Biology, University of British Columbia) and as a Research Associate in the laboratory of Dr Michael Gordon (Dept. of Zoology, University of British Columbia).
+I am very grateful to have been trained to use laser-scanning confocal microscopes ($250K+!) by my PhD supervisor Dr Katja Roper at Cambridge University, in the renowned Gurdon Institute and the laboratory of my gracious mentor, Dr Nick Brown.
+I am thankful to have studied there, to have learned from scholars, Nobel Laureates and scientists from all over the world, and to be part of such an incredible, dedicated community.
+I'm grateful to have continued studying the remarkable inner workings of the cell through my Post-doctoral studies in the lab of Dr Guy Tanentzapf (Dept. of Cell and Developmental Biology, University of British Columbia) and as a Research Associate in the lab of Dr Michael Gordon (Dept. of Zoology, University of British Columbia).
 I miss academic research and still love to read about the latest scientific discoveries, particularly in the field of human health.

 To order outside the US, please contact me.